karaokeresearch/singalong/README.md

 # singalong.js
 A product of the Karaoke Research Council

-Singalong is a node.js application for simultaneously scrolling chord charts (or "tab") in browser windows on multiple devices at once over a LAN.
+Singalong is a node.js application for displayijng simultaneously scrolling chord charts (or "tab") in browser windows on multiple devices at once over a wireless LAN.
 Songs are advanced one chord change at a time using an inexpensive USB foot pedal or via the help of an assistant.

 ## Key Controls
 * D - Advance to the next chord (I assign the right foot pedal to this key)